CaidenBonney/ME405-Mechatronics-Romi/docs/HOME.md

 ### Task Diagram
 Below is a diagram of each @c cotask.Task in Romi's system.
 The @c period and @c priority of each task is specified, as well as each @c task_share.Share and @c task_share.Queue that it uses.

-@image html Task_Diagram.png "Figure XXX: Romi's Task Diagram" width=800
+@image html Task_Diagram.png "Figure 6: Romi's Task Diagram" width=800

 ### User Input
 The user input (@c User_Input.py) task is responsible for receiving commands from the user and actualizing them into physical outputs.
 User input processes the single-character commands from both the USB and Bluetooth interfaces into values that are placed in shares.
 Those shares then trigger other tasks to perform their respective functions.

-@image html User_Input.png "Figure XXX: User Input Task Logic Diagram" width=500
+@image html User_Input.png "Figure 7: User Input Task Logic Diagram" width=500

 ## Path Director
 With the control tools described above, the remaining requirement for Romi is a structured framework to govern its overall motion.
 The path director (@c Path_Director.py) fulfills this role by planning and coordinating Romi’s actions throughout the course.
 Implemented as a state machine, each state corresponds to a distinct behavioral mode, while additional function states provide generalized control capabilities that accept variable inputs.
 This design enables compact, modular code and facilitates targeted testing of individual behaviors without restarting an entire course run.
 As the top-level supervisory controller, the path director manages all aspects of Romi’s navigation and ensures coherent execution of its course-traversal strategy.

-@image html Path_Director.png "Figure XXX: Path Director Task Logic Diagram" width=500
+@image html Path_Director.png "Figure 8: Path Director Task Logic Diagram" width=500

 ### Motor Controller
 The motor controller (@c Motor_Controller.py) task is responsible for controlling Romi's motors.
 The motor controller task has the responsibility of determining what the motor should be doing based off the shares and queues passed into it.
 Every time it is ran, it runs one iteration of the closed loop control law and then updates the effort requested of the motors.

-@image html Motor_Controller.png "Figure XXX: Motor Controller Task Logic Diagram" width=500
+@image html Motor_Controller.png "Figure 9: Motor Controller Task Logic Diagram" width=500

 ## State Observer
 Using the data from Romi's sensors, the state observer (@c Observer.py) estimates Romi’s current state such that behavioral decisions can be made based on Romi’s current position and orientation.
 To obtain state estimation, two approaches were considered: the fourth-order Runge-Kutta solver or discretizing Romi’s state space.
 The Runge-Kutta method was not chosen since it was determined that the frequency at which it would have to run would impose too significant of a computational load on Romi's multitasking system.
 Instead, Romi’s state space was discretized using control theory techniques and Matlab’s @c c2d() functionality.
 Further elaboration on the discretization process can be found in the Analysis section.

-@image html Observer.png "Figure XXX: Observer Task Logic Diagram" width=500
+@image html Observer.png "Figure 10: Observer Task Logic Diagram" width=500

 ### Garbage Collector
 The garbage collector (@c Garbage_Collector.py) task is responsible for managing Romi's memory.
 Upon each iteration of the garbage collector, the task garbage collects and removes any memory that is no longer in use.

-@image html Garbage_Collector.png "Figure XXX: Garbage Collector Task Logic Diagram" width=500
+@image html Garbage_Collector.png "Figure 11: Garbage Collector Task Logic Diagram" width=500

 ## Closed Loop Control
 Romi’s motion accuracy relies heavily on the versatile and robust closed loop controller implemented in @c Closed_Loop_Control.py.
 This controller provides a unified framework for regulating motor speed or heading and supports a wide range of classical control features, making it adaptable to all dynamic behaviors required by the robot.